Church of the Holy Trinity in the mountains of Georgia. Vladimir Kovalchuk / Shutterstock

-Mountainous Georgia is the queen of the Caucasus.
-For the past decade, it has slowly been making a reputation for itself among those in the know for its unique combination of ancient and modern attractions, extraordinary natural beauty, and rich and proud cultural traditions.
+In recent years, mountainous Georgia has been drawing the praise of savvy travelers who have experienced its unique combination of ancient and modern attractions, extraordinary natural beauty, and rich and proud cultural traditions.

-Rarely has such a small country appeared so enormous in scale upon arrival, with a glimpse of Europe’s highest mountain range never far away, and an almost limitless variety of landscapes that few countries five times the size could hope to rival.
+Anyone arriving in this small country is struck by its epic scale, with the Caucasus, Europe’s highest mountain range, never far away, and an astonishing variety of landscapes that few countries five times its size could hope to rival.

-From its subtropical Black Sea coastline and pristine inland river gorges to its ancient, cave-hewn monasteries and undulating vineyards backed by the snowcapped Great Caucasus, Georgia is an absolute treat.
+From its subtropical Black Sea coastline and pristine inland river gorges to its ancient, cave-hewn monasteries and undulating vineyards backed by the snowcapped Great Caucasus, Georgia is a place you’ll never forget.
+And if you’re heading there for the first time, we have a few tips.

 When should I go to Georgia?

-When to visit Georgia hinges on what type of trip you’re planning.
-Most importantly, if you want to visit the mountains and do any serious hiking, then June, July and August are definitely your best bets.
-That said, these three months can be uncomfortably hot in the lowlands, where Georgia’s three main cities, Tbilisi, Kutaisi and Batumi are found.
-If you’re after more urban pursuits and are keen to avoid the crowds and high season prices, then May and September are two outstanding months to travel.
+It depends on the type of trip you’re planning.
+If you want to visit the mountains and do any serious hiking, then June, July and August are definitely your best bets.
+At lower altitudes, however, the summer months can be uncomfortably hot, and Georgia’s three main cities – Tbilisi, Kutaisi and Batumi – can swelter.
+If you’re after more urban pursuits and are keen to avoid the crowds and high-season prices, the shoulder months of May and September are both outstanding times to travel.

-The long and dark winter (November to March) is generally best avoided, as most traveler infrastructure closes down and the High Caucasus are largely inaccessible.
-That said, if you do find yourself in Georgia in winter, you’ll find it remarkably tourist-free and the hotels that are open will offer you their lowest rates of the year.
+The long, dark winter (November to March) is generally best avoided, as most traveler infrastructure closes down and the High Caucasus are largely inaccessible.
+Yet if you do find yourself in Georgia in winter, you’ll find it remarkably tourist-free, with the hotels that remain open offering their lowest rates of the year.

 How much time should I spend in Georgia?

-Given the not-insignificant effort necessary for many travelers to reach Georgia, staying for less than four nights might seem like a wasted opportunity.
-Ideally, spend at least a week in the country, which will allow you to get to know Tbilisi, travel for a few days around the country’s interior and spend at least a couple of nights in the mountains.
+Since many visitors have to travel some distance to reach Georgia, staying for fewer than four nights seems like a waste.
+Ideally, you’d want to spend at least a week in the country, which will allow you to get to know Tbilisi, travel for a few days around the country’s interior and spend at least a couple of nights in the mountains.

 How do I get to Georgia?

-Due to its location, nearly all visitors to Georgia arrive by plane, and it’s never been so easy to reach the country.
+Due to its location, nearly all visitors to Georgia arrive by plane – and it’s never been so easy to reach the country.
 Tbilisi’s modern airport boasts a dozen flights a day from major cities in Europe, as well as several daily connections to the Middle East and Asia.
-In contrast, David the Builder airport, near the centrally located city of Kutaisi, has created a niche as the country’s low-cost airline hub and is well connected to other (mainly eastern) European airports.
+Near the centrally located city of Kutais, David the Builder airport has created a niche as the country’s low-cost airline hub and has connections to more (mainly Eastern) European airports.

 Is it easy to get around Georgia?

-Once you've arrived, you’ll have to decide between making your way around the country by privately run minibuses known as marshrutky, which serve specific routes, or by self-driving a hire car, which is significantly pricier, but offers you unparalleled freedom.
+Once you've arrived, you’ll have to decide between making your way around the country by privately run minibuses known as marshrutky, which serve specific routes; or driving yourself in your own a rental car, an option that’s significantly pricier but which offers unparalleled freedom.
 The only train most travelers take is the modern and relatively fast service between Tbilisi and the second city, Batumi, on the Black Sea coast.
 Extremely cheap internal flights zip travelers from the capital up to the mountainous regions of Svaneti and Racha, saving hours of driving.

 In Tbilisi, the two-line metro system is a good way to get around, while taxi apps Yandex, Bolt or Maxim are affordable and your best option in areas of town not served by the metro.